astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 $ astro workspace switch
 ```

-To see a list of Deployments in a Workspace, run:
+To see the list of Deployments within a particular Workspace, run:

 ```
 $ astro deployment list
 ```

+For more specific CLI guidelines and commands, read [CLI Quickstart](/docs/cloud/stable/develop/cli-quickstart/).

+### c.
+Deploy to Astronomer

-To deploy on Astronomer, first make sure you're in your Airflow project directory.
-Then, run:
+Finally, make sure you're in the correct Airflow project directory.

+When you're ready to deploy your DAGs, run:

 ```
 $ astro deploy
 ```

+This command will return a list of Airflow Deployments available in your Workspace and prompt you to pick one.

+### d.
+Validate your Changes

 If it's your first time deploying, expect to wait a few minutes for the Docker Image to build.

-To confirm that the deployment was successful, open your Deployment in the Astronomer UI and click **Open Airflow** to see your changes in the Airflow UI.
+To confirm that your deploy was successful, navigate to your Deployment in the Astronomer UI and click **Open Airflow** to see your changes in the Airflow UI.

-### What gets Deployed?
+#### What gets Deployed?

 Everything in the project directory where you ran `$ astro dev init` is bundled into a Docker image and deployed to your Airflow Deployment on Astronomer Cloud.
-Note that we don't deploy any of the Metadata associated with your local Airflow Deployment; just the code.
+We don't deploy any of the metadata associated with your local Airflow environment (e.g. task history, Airflow Connections and Variables set in the Airflow UI, etc.) - just the code.

-For more information about what gets built into your image, read [Customizing your Image](/docs/cloud/stable/develop/customize-image/).
+For more information about what gets built into your image, read [Customize your Image](/docs/cloud/stable/develop/customize-image/).

+## Additional Considerations

-## Considerations: Kubernetes Namespaces
+### Kubernetes Namespaces

 Airflow Deployments live within their own Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) - each completely unaware of the rest.

 Each Airflow Deployment is allocated separate resources, configured in isolation, and maintains its own metadata.

-## Considerations: Organizing Astronomer
+### Organizing Astronomer

 While the specific needs of your organization might require a slightly different structure than what's described here, these are some general best practices to consider when working with Astronomer: